 - You can take Tylenol

-If you take Coumadin, you’ll need lab work (INR and PT) 1-2 days before the biopsy
+Patients taking Coumadin will need lab work (INR and PT) 1-2 days before the biopsy.

 - Don’t wear deodorant, powder, lotion, or perfume under your arms or on your breasts